 respect of and for others

 respect of my health and the health of others

 the responsibility that comes with being a parent

 I don’t take shit off anyone – not just men .

 I use healthier coping strategies

-For any readers who think they may benefit from ‘the Freedom programme’ but can’t find a free group to go to where ever it is that you live.
+For any readers who think they may benefit from ‘the Freedom programme’ but can’t find a free group to go to wherever it is that you live.
 You can do the programme on-line.

 I have done the on-line one too – to refresh my memory.
 There is a one off fee of £10.
-I have nothing to do with the monies and costings.
+I have nothing to do with the money and costs.
 I am merely here to give you information.

 I have done both and I would always recommend doing it the group way but for whatever reasons, I do ‘get it ‘ that it may not always be possible.

 It is better to do it than not at all.